JohnAD/ur/README.md

 ```

-The `wrap_UR` macro applies a large number of methods to the `Vector` tuple.
-And it creates a
+The `wrap_UR` macro creates a `UR_Vector` object with large set of useful methods.
-`UR_Vector` object for the UR function.

-(Don't worry, with conditional compiling, Nim should later remove the ones you don't use.)
+(Don't worry, with conditional compiling, Nim should later remove the methods you don't use.)

-Now, we use it for returning a flexible result:
+Now, we use the new object for returning a flexible result:

 ```nim
 import ur